pion/webrtc/README.md

 * Record your webcam and do special effects server side.
 * Build a conferencing application that processes audio/video and make decisions off of it.

+### Want to learn more about WebRTC?
+Check out [WebRTC for the Curious](https://webrtcforthecurious.com).
+A book about WebRTC in depth, not just about the APIs.
+Learn the full details of ICE, SCTP, DTLS, SRTP, and how they work together to make up the WebRTC stack.

+This is also a great resource if you are trying to debug.
+Leran the tools of the trade and how to approach WebRTC issues.

+This book is vendor agnostic and will not have any Pion specific information.

 ### WebAssembly
 Pion WebRTC can be used when compiled to WebAssembly, also known as WASM.
 In this case the library will act as a wrapper around the JavaScript WebRTC API.